DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_dxcsecurityinsights/Parameters.md

 - [Register an App to request authorization tokens and work with APIs](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/api/register-app-for-token?tabs=portal#register-an-app)
 - [Set up authentication](https://learn.microsoft.com/en-us/azure/azure-monitor/app/azure-ad-authentication?tabs=net#set-up-authentication)

 Note: Copy the Tenant ID, Client ID and Client Secret values during this step.
-This will be used to link Security Insights for D365 FO to Azure Application Insights application in the next step ([Step 3](./#b3-parameters)).
+This will be used to link Security Insights for D365 FO to Azure Application Insights application in the next step [Step 3](./Parameters#b3-parameters).

 # B. D365 Finance and Operations